Plate of little bite size appatizers

 No matter how you choose to serve food to your guests at your wedding, guests may not exactly recall what you served them but they will remember if the food was at the right temperature if it was decent, how long it took them to get the food and if there was enough of it.

-Side Note One: Have your seating chart/escort cards alphabetical by the last name, NOT by table number.
+Side Note One: Have your seating chart/escort cards alphabetically by the last name, NOT by table number.
 When a guest comes up to see where they should sit, they will look for their name, not their table number.

-Side Note Two: Yes, you do need to assign people to tables if everyone is sitting at once eating.
+Side Note Two: Yes, you do need to assign people to tables if everyone is sitting at once.
 If you don’t, then it gets very awkward for guests to decide where to sit, they may not get to sit with everyone they came with if they don’t grab a table early enough, and you have to have more tables because not all of them will be filled since there will be random empty seats at them all.

 Side Note Three: No matter how you serve your wedding reception dinner, make your catering staff aware of any dietary restrictions or food allergies that guests have.
 They will want to know their names, which table they are sitting at, and what they are.
-If you are having a plated meal, be sure to have those indicators on the card along with their meal choice.
+If you are having a plated meal, be sure to have those indicators on the card along with the guest’s meal choice.

 Side Note Four: Serve children at their tables no matter what, and serve them early.
 That doesn’t mean parents can’t get them some items from the buffet or feed them off their plate too, but let the catering staff get them their food early at their seats.
-This makes them happy, and makes their parents happy too, as then they can potentially enjoy their own meal without having to feed their children at the same time.
+This makes them happy, and makes their parents happy too, as then they can potentially enjoy their own meals without having to feed their children at the same time.
 You can even consider having elderly guests receive a plated meal instead of going through a buffet so a family member doesn’t have to try and handle two plates in line if you are doing a buffet.

 Do all of these wedding reception dinner ideas sound like things you don’t want to manage?
 A wedding planner can take a lot of the burden of having to think about all of these details off of you.
 If you want to talk about how to get this off of your plate, contact Keyed Up Events.